cedeber/magnolia-megaton/checklist.md

 - [ ] Does Magnolia Search find pages/assets/news/events etc.
 - [ ] Check for yaml errors in Definitions App
 - [ ] Add .monitor-this file in home/xyz/xyz directory (Tomcat Monitoring on Mironet.
 ONLY IF PUBLIC IS NOT PROTECTED)
+- [ ] Check that robots NOINDEX is NOT set (https://seositecheckup.com/)

 # Testings
 Chrome and Firefox should technically behave the same way whatever the operating system is.